yaswanth-iitkgp/DepNeCTI/ReadMe.md

 ## How to train Proposed model for NeCTIS
 * To run proposed system: simply run bash script `run_NeCTIS.sh` and place the respective dataset similar to those files in the data.
 With these scripts you will be able to reproduce our results for proposed model reported in Table 2.

-## How to calculate F1, P, R for NeCTIS format
+## How to Know F1, Precision, Recall scores
-* Use the script given in `Evaluation` folder
+* Use the script provided in `Evaluation` folder to get the scores.

 ## How to reproduce the results shown for other baselines
+* Download the dataset from this [link](https://drive.google.com/drive/folders/1nr5keSzfeQuNWabX4CcWEHn9269RWNNB?usp=sharing) which are in the required format for each baseline.
 * Go to the respective folders in the `Baselines` folder and follow the readme files given there.
+* If you face problem in using this dataset from this link you can generate your data format using the `data_format.ipynb` in `Datasets/data_format`
 * Note: for using any baseline the data will have names like "genia", "GENIA" etc but that data is NeCTIS data only, the names are left unchanged to avoid creating trouble when running the model.

 ## How to Use this NeCTIS model for getting compounds with labels, useful for Machine Translation task